C6Sucrose/C6Sucrose/README.md

 * Contribute to open source projects to build experience
 * Collaborate on games and interactive projects
 * Learn ML and incorporate it into my Projects
+* Master Flutter and integrate it into my Projects

 Contact
 csixh2welveosix@proton.me